Gosho Aoyama

 Gosho Aoyama (青山 剛昌, Aoyama Gōshō) is a Japanese manga artist best known for his manga series Case Closed (Detective Conan, 1994–present).
 As of 2017, his various manga series had a combined 250 million copies in print worldwide.
+By January 2023, Case Closed alone had over 270 million copies in circulation worldwide.

 Educational background

-Aoyama was talented in drawing even at an early age.
-In elementary school, his painting of "Yukiai War" won a competition and was displayed at the Tottori Daimaru Department Store.
+Yoshimasa Aoyama was born in Tottori Prefecture in 1963, to parents Hiromichi and Michiko.
 He has an older brother who is a scientist and helps him out with the "gimmicks" in Case Closed.
 He has another brother who is a doctor.
+Aoyama recalled being fascinated by the Sherlock Holmes story "The Adventure of the Dancing Men" in elementary school.
+He was talented in drawing from an early age, and eventually quit his school's kendo club to join the art club.

 Aoyama graduated from Yuraikuei High School, before going on to study at Nihon University College of Art in Tokyo.
 In winter of 1986, Aoyama won a comic contest for freshmen students.
 When he was an art student, Aoyama had a part-time job working at Tokyo Disneyland, where he painted backgrounds for Pirates of the Caribbean.

 Career

-Aoyama made his debut as a manga artist with Chotto Mattete, which was published in the magazine Weekly Shōnen Sunday in 1987.
+Aoyama made his professional debut as a manga artist at the age of 23, with Chotto Mattete, which was published in the magazine Weekly Shōnen Sunday in 1987.
 Shortly after that, he began Magic Kaito in the same magazine.

 Between 1988 and 1993, Aoyama created the series Yaiba, which ran for 24 volumes.
-Later, he would release other manga series in single volumes, such as Third Baseman No.4 and Gosho Aoyama's Collection of Short Stories.
+Later, he would release other manga series in single volumes, such as Yoban Sādo and Aoyama Gōshō Tanpenshū.
 Aoyama also designed the characters for the "Twilight of Edo Japan" chapter in the 1994 video game Live A Live.

 Aoyama began serializing Case Closed in Weekly Shōnen Sunday in January 1994.